mmkal/bum/docs/plugins/Constrainer.md

 # Constrainer

-There may be some cases where you want to prevent some combination of Chaos Monkey terminations, but the [configuration options](../Configuring-behavior-via-spinnaker) aren't flexible enough for your use case.
+There may be some cases where you want to prevent some combination of Chaos Bum terminations, but the [configuration options](../Configuring-behavior-via-spinnaker) aren't flexible enough for your use case.

 You can define a custom constrainer to do this.